aws-samples/amazon-aurora-labs-for-mysql/docs/modules/connect/index.md

 <span class="image">![Application Auto Scaling Creating Reader](4-read-load-balanced.png?raw=true)</span>

-You can now type `CTRL+C` at the EC2 instance command line to quit the load generator, if you wish to.
+You can now toggle back to the Session Manager command line, and type `CTRL+C` to quit the load generator.
 After a while the additional reader will be removed automatically.